What are emotional and behavioral challenges/disorders?

 How do I know when family therapy is needed?

-A family is a unit, and what affect one member affects them all on different levels.
+A family is a unit, and what affects one member affects them all on different levels.
 At times, a member of a family comes to therapy with a particular problem that is only a symptom of a much larger family issue.
 Also, the family can have problems dealing with a member that has a particular illness, and family therapy can bring the family together on a path of understanding and healing.

 If one or more members of your family are experiencing financial problems, mental illness, constant fighting, marital problems, child behavioral issues, feelings of neglect, or having issues communicating in general, call us at 732-640-1200 to schedule an appointment with our Family & Marriage Therapists.